-- If the LOCALETYPE(LOCALEUCS2) compiler option is specified, wide-character literals are not - | converted.
-See Using Unicode Support for Wide-Character Literals in IBM Rational Developer for i: ILE C/C++ - | Programmer's Guide for more information.
+If the LOCALETYPE(LOCALE) compiler option is specified for the C compiler, wide-character literals are not converted.
+For the C++ compiler, wide-character literals are converted to the code page requested by the convert pragma.
+If the LOCALETYPE(LOCALEUTF) or LOCALETYPE(LOCALEUCS2) compiler option is specified, wide-character literals are not converted.
+See Using Unicode Support for Wide-Character Literals in the ILE C/C++ Programmer's Guide for more information.